hoprnet/docs-rpch-net/versioned_docs/version-Beta/guides/integration-react-viem-dapp.md

 # RPCh Example Integration - React & Viem dApp

 The following documentation provides an integration example of the RPCh SDK into a ReactJS dApp which uses the viem library.
-This integration will let your client and server talk over function calls over RPCh Infra, butu without any changes to web3 functions.
+This integration will let your client and server talk over function calls over RPCh Infra, but without any changes to web3 functions.

 ## Preparation